yilingmialiu/SegNeXt-ece685/README.md

 ## Evaluation

-To evaluate the model, run:
+To evaluate the model, run (Note that latest.pth files are ~500MB, which we will provide on request):

 For Landcover.ai:
 ```bash